ken0-1n/s-Pindel-ITD-Detector/README.md

     …
     $ /home/your_username/s-Pindel-ITD-Detector-master/inhouse/sample099.inhouse.bed

-† The file "${sample}.inhouse.bed" is the outputs obtained from sPindel_ITD_inhouse.sh
+† The file "${sample}.inhouse.bed" is included in the outputs obtained from sPindel_ITD_inhouse.sh

 4) Detect somatic ITDs in tumor samples